Don’t see your question listed? Ask us here!

 In addition to its impact on health, handwashing also benefits nutrition, education, equity, and the economic development of countries.
 Read about these benefits on our Why Handwashing page.

-Globally, less than a fifth of people currently wash their hands properly at critical times.
+No. Globally, less than a fifth of people currently wash their hands properly at critical times.
 Even in places where handwashing is a comparatively entrenched practice and both soap and water are plentiful, people often fail to wash their hands with soap at critical times.

 Global Handwashing Day is designed to: